ivansantos-dev/hashnode-blog/ckyp1mi5s00vjans17qth3gmr.md

 So it seems that in the latest version of the Xcode 13.2.1 and using iOS 15 in your live preview, you can't type.

-But you can bring the iPhone device, but you won't be able to see it!
+But you can bring the iPhone keyboard, but you won't be able to see it!
 Ha!
-Very cool, huh?
-If you want to type gibberish, which in most cases should be fine, then you can click on random letter to at least get some text inputted.

-I am linking the post where the you can read more about it.
-[Apple Developer Forum Post](https://developer.apple.com/forums/thread/681571)
+Pretty useless, huh?
+However, it should be fine to write gibberish.
+You can bring the invisble keyboard by pressing Command+K. If you want to read more about this, you can read more [here](https://developer.apple.com/forums/thread/681571).